Growing in Containers

 Apply this water once a week, two times per week if soil is fast draining.
 This will of course depend on your own conditions and the plants you are growing!
 DO NOT water lightly each day because this results in a wet surface and dry root zone area.
-The soil should be moist but not soggy to a depth of about a foot for most growing plants.
-The top inch or two can feel dry, and the plant still bewell watered.
+The soil should be moist, but not soggy, to a depth of about a foot for most growing plants.
+The top inch or two can feel dry, and the plant will still be well watered.
 The trick is to have the water available where the roots are.
-In hotter and sunnier areas, a mulch of straw, bark, etc. can greatly ease the burden of summer watering.
+In hotter and sunnier areas, a mulch of wood chips, straw, bark, etc. can greatly ease the burden of summer watering.
 For plants in containers, water until the soil is saturated and water comes out of the drainage holes.
 Let the container dry until the soil is dry to the touch 1 to 2 inches down (more deep with deeper pots) and the container is lighter in weight.
 A plant that has wilted can be receiving either too much or too little water.

 In rainy areas like the Pacific Northwest most of the plants that we offer will need relatively little supplemental irrigation ONCE THEY ARE WELL ESTABLISHED in the ground and have had a chance to develop a good root system.
-However even here it is important to make sure plants have regular, deep watering during the first couple of growing seasons, and the first summer is especially critical.
+However, even here it is important to make sure plants have regular, deep watering during the first couple of growing seasons, and the first summer is especially critical.
 In drier areas, or where soils do not retain water well, permanent irrigation is essential.
 Remember that you don’t want your trees to just survive, but rather to thrive.
 Make sure they get the water where they need it, starting at the drip line and extending away from the tree up to several feet ( for older trees) where the feeder roots will be.
 Drip irrigation and soaker hoses can be an efficient way to deliver the water.

 For good steady growth and high productivity, your trees need to have adequate amounts of various mineral nutrients.
-Some people are fortunate and have naturally rich fertile soil.
+Some people are fortunate and have naturally rich, fertile soil.

 Use an all-purpose or balanced fertilizer.
 A couple of inches of well-rotted compost on the root zone can also be an effective fertilizer.
 A generous leaf or straw mulch around your trees will not only conserve moisture and help in weed control, but also keeps your soil healthy by building up humus, attracting earthworms, and supporting beneficial fungal organisms.
 This encourages young trees to be strong, healthy and productive.
-Avoid applying fertilizer after early summer, doing so can encourage lots of soft new growth that is much more likely to be damaged by winter cold.
-Excessive use of fertilizer can in-crease disease problems on your plants and can even kill them.
+Avoid applying fertilizer after early summer; doing so can encourage lots of soft new growth that is much more likely to be damaged by winter cold.
+Excessive use of fertilizer can increase disease problems on your plants and can even kill them.

-As a general guide, if your tree is producing about one foot of new growth or more a year and has healthy looking foliage, it may not need much or any fertilizer.
+As a general guide, if your tree is producing about one foot of new growth or more a year and has healthy-looking foliage, it may not need much, or any, fertilizer.